Brooks Hyperion Max 2 Running Shoe Review

 See details on graph tool

-The forefoot cushioning isn't bad, but it isn't quite as protective as the heel.
+The forefoot cushioning is also decent.
 It doesn't provide as much comfort for those who land higher up on the foot, but it's cushioned enough to prevent bottoming out for shorter sessions.
-Still, it can start to feel harsh when pushing for longer distances.
+Still, it can start to feel harsh when pushing for longer distances or if you apply a lot of force when striking the ground.

 Heel Firmness